[Interview to CDA Students] Mitsuru Morita, a current student at IED in Italy – Part Ⅰ

-M: After the decision, I had gradually collected information for becoming a car designer, and I found a fact that I need to go to University of the arts in order to become a car designer in Japan.
-I lived in Tokyo, so I started to go to a preparatory school named Shinjuku Bijutu Yobiko for getting into Tama Art University.
+M: After the decision, I had gradually collected information for becoming a car designer, and I found a fact that I need to go to University of arts in order to become a car designer in Japan.
+I lived in Tokyo, so I started to go to a preparatory school named Shinjuku Bijutu Yobiko for taking entrance examination for Tama Art University.

-M: There were a lot of amazing people in the preparatory school.
-I was aware that there are so many people who can draw well.
+M: There were a lot of amazing students in the preparatory school.
+I was aware that there are so many people who draw well.
 But, I did not get disappointed by it.
-It was fun because I could learn a lot of things and absorbed new things.
+It was fun because I could learn a lot of things and absorb new things.

 C: I see.
 So let me ask you the main question today.
 The question is, why did you decide to go to Italy?
 I wanted to ask you in the most.

-M: hahaha, I know, many of you probably think “how my experiences so far are connected to Italy?” for now.
+M: hahaha, I know, many of you probably do not make sense how my experience I told you so far connected to Italy.

-In honestly, I was not good at color composition in the preparatory school.
-Even though I appreciated my teacher for recognizing my works, I had felt that everything seems to be going wrong against my work whenever I created.
-I was unhappy with my works.
+To be honest, I was not good at color composition in the preparatory school.
+Even though my teacher recognized my works, I always felt I have no sense and never satisfied my works.
 Around December of that year, I gave up to apply Tama Art University.
 It was a setback.

 C: What!?
-You mean, you gave up the university although you didn’t take an entrance exam?
-Did you change your mind about going to other universities or schools?
+You mean, you gave up the university before you take the entrance exam?
+Did you consider about other universities or schools?

-M: No, I didn’t change.
-I’m not the kind of person who would fight a losing battle… And, also I was stacked into my thinking that Tama Art University is the only university I should go.
-After that, various thoughts were crossing in my head such as I don’t have enough talent for being a designer… and gradually became to think about going overseas may be a better option if I happen to be already studying in a foreign country.
+M: No, I didn’t.
+I am not the kind of person who would fight a losing battle… And, also I was stacked into my thinking that Tama Art University was the only university I had to go.
+After that, various thoughts were crossing in my head such as I don’t have enough talent for being a designer… and gradually became to think about going overseas may be a better option because I had studied in foreign countries.

 C: That makes sense.
 Your past experience indicated you to the future.
 In the common way, especially in Japan, many people don’t think like you.
 From my experience, I know that when they failed to the entrance examination of art University, most of them cannot change their thinking to find the way in abroad.